-Cisco Wave 2 802.11ax Wireless LAN Controllers
+Cisco Wave 2 WiFi LAN Controllers

-The Cisco 8540 Wireless Controller, offered in a 2 rack unit (RU) form factor, is a top-of-the-line WiFi controller designed to support large enterprises, service providers, and large campuses.
-The 8540 Wireless controller can be run in centralized, distributed, and mesh deployments and can handle up to 6,000 APs and 64,000 clients.
-The 8540 Wireless controller offers throughput up to 40 Gbps and supports 4,096 VLANs.
-The 8540 controller comes with four 1-GB or 10GE interfaces and features SSD storage, backup power supplies, redundant fans, and subsecond failover.
+Cisco's 8540 Wireless Controller, available in a 2RU enclosure, is a top-of-the-line wireless controller designed to support large enterprises, service providers, and large campuses.
+The 8540 Wireless controller can be run in centralized, distributed, and mesh architectures and supports up to 6,000 access points and 64,000 clients.
+The 8540 WiFi controller offers throughput as high as 40 Gbps and supports 4,096 VLANs.
+The 8540 controller includes four 1-GB or 10GE interfaces and features SSD storage, redundant power supplies, backup fans, and subsecond failover.

-Wave 1 Cisco WiFi LAN Controllers
+Wave 1 Cisco Wireless Network Controllers

-Catalyst 3650 Series are 1RU form-factor switches designed for small to mid-size businesses and satellite offices and have a built-in wireless controller with the capability to handle up to 40 Gb of wireless throughput for each switch and up to 25 APs and 1000 wireless clients per switch.
-Cisco Catalyst 3850 Series are 1RU rackmount switches intended for mid-size and large organizations and include a built-in wireless controller with 40 Gb of wireless throughput on each switch and support for up to 50 access points and up to 2000 clients.
-The Wireless Services Module2 (WiSM2) is an add-in blade for Cisco Catalyst 6500 Series switches that include a built-in wireless network controller designed for mid-to-large size enterprises and capable of 20 Gbps throughput and able to handle up to 1000 APs and up to 15,000 clients.
-(To learn about Progent's consulting services for Catalyst switches, see Catalyst switches deployment and troubleshooting consulting.)
+Catalyst 3650 Series are 1RU switches intended for small to mid-size businesses and branches and have an integrated wireless controller with the ability to handle up to 40 Gb of wireless capacity for each switch and up to 25 APs and 1000 clients per switch.
+Catalyst 3850 Series are 1RU switches designed for midsize and large organizations and feature an integrated wireless controller supporting up to 40 Gb of wireless throughput per switch and support for 50 access points and up to 2000 wireless clients.
+The Wireless Services Module2 (WiSM2) is an add-in blade for Cisco Catalyst 6500 Series switches that include an integrated wireless LAN controller designed for mid-to-large size enterprises and capable of 20 Gbps throughput and with support for 1000 APs and as many as 15,000 clients.
+(For information concerning Progent's consulting services for Cisco switches, refer to Catalyst switches configuration and troubleshooting consulting.)

 To find out about Progent's additional consulting and troubleshooting support services for Cisco technology, select a topic: